NVIDIA/earth2studio/docs/userguide/features/prognostic.md

 ## Prognostic Interface

-The full requirements for a standard prognostic model our defined explicitly in the `earth2studio/models/px/base.py`.
+The full requirements for a standard prognostic model are defined explicitly in the `earth2studio/models/px/base.py`.

 ```{literalinclude} ../../../earth2studio/models/px/base.py